aashitvyas/cdk-examples/ec2-vpc/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to ec2-vpc CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.